By Ben

 There is paid scooter parking a few metres along the path back from the beach.

-Tarnim Magic Garden (aka Secret Buddha Garden)
+4. Explore Tarnim Magic Garden (Secret Buddha Garden)

 Winding your way through more mountainous roads with breathtaking panoramas will take you to the Secret Buddha Garden.
 Riding a scooter through these winding paths is an exhilarating experience, offering stunning views and a sense of adventure.
 The scooter's maneuverability makes it easy to navigate the narrow, curving roads that lead to this hidden gem.